-- Development of a loan agreement of up to \$1.0 billion for the Niagara Tunnel project, which will increase electricity generated by the Sir Adam Beck hydro complex in Niagara Falls - Long-term loan agreements of amounts up to \$400 million for the Portlands Energy Centre in Toronto and up to \$50 million for the Lac Seul hydroelectric project in Northwestern Ontario.
+- Development of a loan agreement of up to \$1.0 billion for the Niagara Tunnel project, which will increase electricity generated by the Sir Adam Beck hydro complex in Niagara Falls.
+OPG announced in May 2009 that the cost estimate for the Niagara tunnel project has increased to \$1.6 billion, and that OPG is pursuing an amendment to the Niagara Tunnel project credit facility, consistent with the revised cost estimate. - Long-term loan agreements of amounts up to \$400 million for the Portlands Energy Centre in Toronto and up to \$50 million for the Lac Seul hydroelectric project in Northwestern Ontario, both of which reached commercial operation in 2009.